ocroquette/gradle-extools/README.md

     commandLine "myclitool"
 }

-// You can also execute an extool directly, similarly to Gradle's standard "exec {}" statement task doStuff {
+// You can also execute an extool from any task, similarly to Gradle's standard "exec {}" statement,
+// but in this case, you need to define a dependency to the task "extoolsLoad", which
+// loads the required tools metadata task doStuff {
+    dependsOn "extoolsLoad"
     dolast {
         extoolexec {
             usingExtools "mytoolkit"